Section J Report - Section J NCC 2019

 • Class 9: Buildings of a public nature.
 This includes health-care, an assembly building within a school and aged care buildings

 If you are planning to build a new commercial building or planning an extension or renovation you will require a Section J assessment to demonstrate compliance with the energy efficiency provisions.
-The NCC applies Australia wide and all councils will require compliance.

-What the Section J Requirements?
+Section J Requirements

-Section J of the NCC 2019 details the performance requirements that your commercial build needs to meet.
 You will need to meet the Total R-Values required for the floors, roofs, walls.
 You will also need to meet glazing requirements and air movement requirements.

 The provisions also detail requirements for the testing and installation of insulation, compensation for loss of ceiling insulation from penetrations, floor edge insulation and the sealing of the building.

-The requirements for Section J of the NCC 2019 includes:
+The requirements for Section J of the NCC 2022 includes:

-• Part J0 Energy Efficiency
+• Part J2 Energy efficiency

-• Part J1 Building Fabric
+• Part J4 Building fabric

-• Part J3 Building Sealing
+• Part J5 Building sealing

-• Part J5 Air-conditioning and ventilation systems
+• Part J6 Air-conditioning and ventilation

-• Part J6 Artificial lighting and power
+• Part J7 Artificial Lighting and power

 The specific requirements for your project will vary based on the design, climate zone, size of the building, size of glazing, and other factors.
 When completing an assessment only the “Conditioned Envelope” is assessed (excl.
 J6 – Lighting).